Years of Experience

 Registered Nurses represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at $30.00 per hour — though Emergency Room Registered Nurses, Certified Medical Assistants, and Endoscopy Technicians also do fairly well at $24.89, $13.49, and approximately $13.16, respectively.
 Financial compensation for Data Entry Clerks is rather low — on average only $12.59 — relative to the rest of the company.

 Certifications and Degrees

-Those lacking certification bring in much lower salaries than Neonatal Resuscitation Program Participants, who make about $26.96.
-Becoming a Basic Life Support Specialist can certainly pay off here; those folks make $25.90.
-At Trihealth, Inc., employees who hold a Bachelor of Science in Bachelor of Science in Nursing (BSN) receive the highest pay at approximately $29.85.
+Those lacking certification bring in much lower salaries than Basic Cardiac Life Support Specialists, who make about $27.40 per hour.
+Employees who have a Bachelor of Science in Bachelor of Science in Nursing (BSN) make the most here, hauling in $29.85 per hour.

 Benefits and Perks